Remote Control

 • whether Discord was configured with SERO_DISCORD_TOKEN and an explicit SERO_DISCORD_USERS allowlist

-• the active platform and source build details from Support Scope
+• the active platform, install path, packaged artifact type or source-build details from Support Scope

 • a minimal redacted log excerpt